Abraham Pineo Gesner

-Abraham Pineo Gesner (Note: Pronounced /ˈgɛsnər/) (May 2, 1797 - April 29, 1864) was a Nova Scotian and New Brunswickan physician and geologist who invented kerosene.
+Abraham Pineo Gesner (Note: Pronounced /ˈgɛsnər/) (May 2, 1797 - April 29, 1864) was a Nova Scotian medical doctor and geologist who invented a process for the production of coal oil, which he called kerosene.
 Gesner was born in Cornwallis, Nova Scotia (now called Chipmans Corner) and lived much of his life in Saint John, New Brunswick.
 He died in Halifax, Nova Scotia.
 He was an influential figure in the development of the study of Canadian geology and natural history.

 Biography

 Early life

 Abraham Pineo Gesner was born on May 2, 1797, at Chipmans Corner, Cornwallis Township, just north of Kentville, Nova Scotia.
-He was one of 12 children raised by Henry Gesner and Sarah Pineo, His father was a Loyalist, who emigrated to Nova Scotia after the American Revolution.
+He was one of 12 children raised by Henry Gesner and Sarah Pineo.
+His father was a Loyalist, who emigrated to Nova Scotia after the American Revolution.
 Gesner was noted to be a great reader and a diligent student.

 In his early twenties, Gesner began a venture selling horses to plantations in the Caribbean and the United States, but this enterprise failed after he lost most of his horses in two shipwrecks.
 Financially drained, Gesner returned to the family farm and married Harriet Webster, daughter of prominent Kentville doctor Isaac Webster in 1824.
 Reportedly, Webster offered to take care of Gesner's debts if he would study medicine and secure a steady income for his family.
 In 1825, Gesner travelled to London to study medicine at St Bartholomew's Hospital under Sir Astley Paston Cooper, and surgery at Guy's Hospital under John Abernethy.
 While primarily a medical student, Gesner developed an interest in the earth sciences and took lectures in mineralogy and geology.
 Gesner also established a lifelong relationship with Charles Lyell.